 The second step, after they have received this temporary labor certification for H-2B employment, is to file Form I-129, petition for nonimmigrant worker, on behalf of each potential employee.

-After the Form I-129 is approved by USCIS, the third step of the process to participate in the H-2B visa program is for the prospective foreign H-2B workers to apply for an H-2B visa at a U.S. Consulate or Embassy with the Department of State and then request admission into the country at a U.S. port of entry.
+After the Form I-129 is approved by USCIS, the third step of the process is for the prospective foreign H-2B workers to apply for an H-2B visa at a U.S. Consulate or Embassy with the Department of State and then request admission into the country at a U.S. port of entry.
 In cases where an H-2B visa is not mandatory, prospective workers may skip the visa application step and seek admission in H-2B classification directly at a port of entry.

 H-2B classification is generally granted for up to the period of time allotted for on the temporary labor certification.
 However, employers may request an extension of H-2B classification in a maximum of 1-year increments.
 A new temporary labor certification that covers the requested period of time must be submitted with each extension request.
-A person may hold H-2B nonimmigrant status in the U.S. for a maximum of 3 years, after which they must leave and remain outside of the United States for 3 months before they may request readmission and nonimmigrant status in the H-2B visa program once more.
+H-2B workers may hold H-2B nonimmigrant status in the U.S. for a maximum of 3 years, after which they must leave and remain outside of the United States for 3 months before they may request readmission and nonimmigrant status once more.

 In order to qualify for H-2B classification, an employer is required to establish the following:

-- The need for workers is temporary.
+- The need for H-2B workers is temporary.
 A “temporary need” may be:

 - a one-time occurrence, such as an event;